-- If the model will undergo custom changes after model generation, Step A is performed first, and then modifications are done to the model through the LARSA 4D's main interface before going to the next steps. - It is possible to select Step A and Step B at the same time, enter all the information regarding the bridge geometry and loading, then perform these tasks together. - Before going to Step C Code Check or Step D Load Rating steps, the analysis needs to be performed, and the results required to perform these tasks should be available in the model.
+- If the model will undergo custom changes after model generation, Step A is performed first, and then modifications are done to the model through the LARSA 4D's main interface before going to the next steps. - It is possible to select Step A and Step B at the same time, enter all the information regarding the bridge geometry and loading, then perform these tasks together. - Before going to Step C (Code Check) or Step D (Load Rating), ensure that the analysis has been performed and the necessary results are available in the model.